ec-jrc/lisflood-utilities/README.md

   -e YYYYMMDDHHMISS, --end YYYYMMDDHHMISS
                         Set the end date and time until which data is imported [default: None]
+  -b, --boi             Indicate that the daily timesteps are at the beginning
-  -q, --quiet           Set script output into quiet mode [default: False]
+                        of the interval [default: False] -q, --quiet           Set script output into quiet mode [default: False]

 ```

+__IMPORTANT:__ The output folder will contain the same folder structure as the 6h input folder.
+Just a reminder that If you don't set the output folder it will overwrite the input files.

 ## cddmap